bygentry/bygentry.github.io/index.md

 ---
-layout: default
+layout: home
 title: Analysis Portfolio
 ---

 ## Data Analysis in R
 **bygentry**
 _Last update:_ {{ page.last_modified_at | date: "%b %-d, %Y" }}

 ---

 Welcome to my portfolio!
 Use the sidebar to navigate through project submissions and analysis modules.